MohamedImran7868/Notes/README.md

 ![Project Preview1](./assets/ss1.png)![Project Preview2](./assets/ss2.png)![Project Preview3](./assets/ss3.png)

-A clean and intuitive note-taking application built with HTML, CSS, and JavaScript.
+A clean and intuitive note-taking application built with ReactNative and Expo.
 Easily create, edit, and manage your notes with a responsive design that works across devices.

 ## ✨ Features